Suspension of a registered training contract (PDF, 152 KB)

 The maximum period that a training contract can be suspended for is 12 months per application.

-The start date of the suspension cannot be less than seven days from the date of application is given to your Australian Apprenticeship Support Network (AASN) provider or the department.
+The start date of the suspension cannot be less than 7 days from the date of application is given to your Australian Apprenticeship Support Network (AASN) provider or the department.

 The employer and apprentice or trainee must agree to the start and end dates of the proposed suspension and apply using the ATF-037 Suspension of a registered training contract form.
 If the apprentice or trainee is under 18, their parent or guardian (if appropriate) must also provide their signed consent on the form.